 The Poetry Society and University of Liverpool’s Centre for New and International Writing have teamed up to present a series of three online lectures in 2021, and are delighted to announce that the multi-award-winning poet m nourbeSe philip will give the third lecture of the series, following the spring and summer lectures by Valzhyna Mort and Terrance Hayes.

-m nourbeSe philip’s lecture will include a live Q&A and a reading of selected poems, chosen to respond to her theme.
+m nourbeSe philip’s lecture ‘Small Islands Long Poems or the (un)Epic of Small in the Spiralling Memory of History’ will include a conversation between nourbeSe and Sandeep Parmar, a Q&A from the audience, and a reading of selected poems, chosen to respond to her theme.

 Jason Allen-Paisant’s searching essay on the work of m nourbeSe philip, first published in The Poetry Review, 111.1, spring 2021, is available to read here.

 The Poetry Society Annual Lecture given by m nourbeSe philip is the third of a series of lectures in 2021 presented by The Poetry Society in association with University of Liverpool (as the Kenneth Allott lectures), and will be published in The Poetry Review.
 The lectures by Valzhyna Mort and Terrance Hayes are published in the spring and summer issues of The Poetry Review respectively.
 Click here to view full details of Terrance Hayes’ lecture.